Band by the Sea

-The spiritual leaders of “Your Shul by the Sea” are tremendously supported by our ever-popular “Your Band by the Sea.”
-Directed by Rabbi David, the Temple Beth-El band provides a musical foundation and spiritual envelope for services and celebrations.
-Bringing special joy and inspiring plenty of dancing on Shabbat and holidays, “Your Band by the Sea” is living proof that Jews can have fun in shul!
+The special spirit of our “Shul by the Sea” owes much to our popular “Band by the Sea,” our modern version of tradition’s Levi’im (spiritual connectors and accompanists of the Sanctuary).
+Directed by Rabbi David, our Band provides a musical and spiritual envelope for services and celebrations.
+Bringing special joy and inspiring plenty of dancing on Shabbat and holidays, our “Band by the Sea” is living proof that Jews can have fun in shul!

 David Markus (keyboard and vocals) — R. David trained in piano, voice, composition, jazz improv and direction.
 His musical works have become liturgy at TBE and elsewhere.
 As an a cappella vocal director, R. David was offered a spot in Juilliard’s conducting program for which he didn’t apply.
 He turned it down, he said then, because he wanted to be a lawyer.

 Shohama Wiener (guitar) — R. Shohama was an associate of R. Shlomo Carlebach and keeps her musical skills fresh with regular master classes and angelic invocations.
 Her Waters of Healing and other original works have become liturgy in communities within and beyond the denominational streams of Jewish life.

 Alan Dattner (harmonica) — Alan has played blues, folk and Cajun harmonica for decades, keeping his skills fresh with master classes and jams up and down the East Coast.
 Alan also is a master rainsticker, having studied with the rain on a thin roof for years.
 By day, Dr. Alan practices holistic dermatology and medicine.